Making Tracks

 Start with a 4' x 8' sheet of plywood and a 1" thick sheet of foam to go on top of it, put a frame around it and make some legs for it.
 Go to the fabric store and buy some material to use for a skirt for the table and staple it around the edges to hide all the model railroad supplies (paint, glue, scenery, Hydrocal plaster, etc. you're going to store underneath.
 Paint the surface green, tan or brown.
 Now you're ready to set up your track and transformer, wire it up and run your train.
 Look at some track plans and buy a few turnouts to make branchlines.
 When you have the track set up exactly where you want it, glue it down with white glue, but don't put any glue under the turnouts.

 Now decide the purpose of your railroad.
-Will it be to haul freight, containers, coal, steel, lumber or perhaps passengersw?
+Will it be to haul freight, containers, coal, steel, lumber or perhaps passengers?
 Once you decide that, it will help you in choosing the proper buildings for your industries.
 Use your imagination and creative instincts to carry you forward to develop ground cover, roads, and artistic scenery.
 Get ideas from model railroading books or websites like bymrr.com.
 And if you need supplies consider viewing what we have available in the Museum Gift Shop.
 Remember that everything you purchase in the Museum goes back into making the Museum even better.
 Check out the "Beginner's Guide" on the NMRA.org website, which also has some great information.
 Consider joining a club or becoming a Member here at the Museum.
 You will find that model railroading has an added advantage that may not be obvious in the beginning: the friendships that you develop last for a lifetime.

 STEM/STEAM Program